Diffusion with preferential relocation in a confining potential: Asymptotic solution at late times

 Our first example is the choice

 where $b>0$ is a constant.
 In this case the ratio decreases as $\frac{{\dot I}(t)}{I(t)}\approx 1/t$ as $t\to \infty$ and it is easy to see that Eq. (\ref{casea.3}) vanishes as $t\to \infty$, thus the asymptotic behaviour (\ref{f_I_asymp.1}) holds.
-We find that from Eq. (\ref{casea.2}) that for all $\lambda_n>0$, the time-dependent contribution from this excited mode slowly decays at late times as a power-law
+We find that from Eq. (\ref{casea.2}) that for all $\lambda_n>0$, the time-dependent contribution from this excited mode slowly decays at late times as a power law

-Note that this case includes the special case $I(t)=t$, i.e., $\phi(\tau)=1$, of the linear preferential relocation model \cite{BM2024}.
-If the eigenvalues $\lambda_n$ are discrete, as is usual, and ordered from smallest to largest, the function $f_{\lambda_n}(t)$ with the smallest exponent will dominate the relaxation in the sum (\ref{gen_sol.1}) at large $t$.
-We deduce that the late time relaxation to the steady state is anomalous,
+Note that this case includes the special case $\alpha=1$ or $I(t)=t$, i.e., $\phi(\tau)=1$, of the linear preferential relocation model \cite{BM2024}.
+If the eigenvalues $\lambda_n$ are discrete, as is usual, and ordered as $0<\lambda_1<\lambda_2<\ldots$, the function $f_{\lambda_n}(t)$ with the smallest non-zero exponent will dominate the relaxation in the sum (\ref{gen_sol.1}) at large $t$.
+We deduce that the late time relaxation to the steady state is anomalous and dominated by the first excited mode $n=1$,

-and the result of \cite{BM2024} is recovered by setting $\alpha=1$ in Eq. (\ref{rel.pow}).
+if the initial condition is such that $\psi_{\lambda_1}(x_0)\neq 0$.
+The result of \cite{BM2024} is recovered by setting $\alpha=1$ in Eq. (\ref{rel.pow}).
 In fact $I(t) = b\, t^\alpha$ with $\alpha>0$ is an exactly solvable case that we will present in Section~\ref{sec:exact}, showing that the exact solution reproduces the late time behaviour predicted by our asymptotic theory.

-Another example of case {\bf Ia} is $I(t) \sim e^{\gamma t^\beta}$ with $0<\beta<1$.
+Another example of case (Ia) is $I(t) \sim e^{\gamma t^\beta}$ with $0<\beta<1$.
 In this example $\dot I/I \simeq \gamma \beta t^{\beta-1}$ and one can check that Eq. (\ref{casea.3}) vanishes as $t\to \infty$.
 The time-dependent contribution from this excited mode decays at late times as

 i.e. a stretched exponential decay.
-Similarly, for a discrete spectrum the asymptotic decay is controlled by the first excited mode $n=1$, or
+Similarly, for a discrete spectrum the asymptotic decay is controlled by the mode $n=1$, or

 0.3cm

 {\bf The case (Ib).} In this case, both $I(t)$ and the ratio $\frac{{\dot I}(t)}{I(t)}$ increase with time for large $t$.
 An example of this case is the choice $I(t)\sim e^{\gamma\, t^{\beta}}$ with $\beta>1$.
 Then the ratio behaves as $\frac{{\dot I}(t)}{I(t)}\approx \gamma \beta t^{\beta-1}$ which grows with time for all $\beta>1$.
 Consequently, one can neglect the constant term $(r+\lambda_n)$ inside the parenthesis in the first term in Eq. (\ref{ftI.1}), leading to a late time solution